 The first two steps are core components of the continuous improvement process, and school leaders should create or redesign the school improvement plan to reflect them.
 We all need a roadmap to reach our destinations; however, if you follow a faulty roadmap, you may never reach your destination.
 The school leadership team, teachers, and parents should all be included in the school transformation process because we get better when everyone unites and works together around a shared vision and school improvement plan.

-In order for underperforming schools to change the trajectory and improve the outcomes for all subgroups of students, school leaders, and teachers must know and understand that assessment results are not the only data point that should be used to make instructional decisions because there is always information that is behind the numbers which must be included to effectively plan instruction, intervention, or additional support.
+In order for underperforming schools to change their trajectory and improve the outcomes for all subgroups of students, school leaders, and teachers must know and understand that assessment results are not the only data point that should be used to make instructional decisions because there is always information that is behind the numbers which must be included to plan instruction, intervention, or additional support effectively.

 School Transformation Includes ALL Students

-When school leaders, staff, and parents have a shared vision and common language about what it takes to create an equitable and excellent school, then every child succeeds.
+When school leaders, staff, and parents have a shared vision and common language about creating an equitable and excellent school, every child succeeds.
 Based on this evidence, there’s no question that improving school performance begins with ensuring that school leaders understand that transforming underperforming schools is a process, not an event.
 Teachers must access high-quality professional development and coaching support to learn about the most effective high-leverage instructional strategies that accelerate learning and close achievement gaps.

 By following these tips, you will be one step closer to achieving the balance between compliance and results, you can have a well-written school improvement plan, and you may not still improve student outcomes.
 The school improvement plan must be actionable, measured, and monitored to know whether your school is on track or off track and when to adjust so that all students are making adequate progress toward their growth goals.